a balloon carrying a smartphone.

 3. Toggle Location to Blocked.

-That’s it, your Android device is set!
+That’s it — your Android device is set!

-How to change your location settings on Google Chrome on iOS
+Changing your location settings on Google Chrome on iOS

 1. Open the Settings on your iPhone or iPad.